 The CFA Institute Research Challenge requires a large number of VOLUNTEERS.
 Volunteer positions include the following:

 Industry Mentors: The primary responsibility of the Industry Mentor is to impart a "real-world" industry perspective into the students' theoretical knowledge base.
 Each Industry Mentor will review an assigned team's written work and presentation and provide commentary.
 Industry Mentors should have at least five years of experience in a position focusing on company analysis and CFA Charterholders are preferred.
 It is not necessary to have experience in a specific sector.
 The allowed time commitment under the competition rules is a maximum of six hours including any phone calls, emails, in-person meetings, and any additional contact.
 An additional two hours is allowed for each local, regional or global final.

 Report Graders: The Report Graders work remotely by reviewing the reports submitted by the student teams.
 The reports are reviewed and scored by the Graders according to a predetermined point system and Graders also provide written feedback.
 Graders should have at least five years of experience preparing or reading equity research along with a strong understanding of the financial markets and investment process.
 CFA Charterholders are preferred.
-The total expected time commitment is approximately eight to sixteen hours in late February and/or early March.
+The total expected time commitment is approximately eight to sixteen hours in early to mid-February.

 Research Volunteers: Other volunteer opportunities will be available that do not require a CFA charter or significant industry experience.
 These opportunities may include assisting at various events as well as working on logistics.